auth0/docs/articles/scopes/current/api-scopes.md

 For example, let's say you are building an API that provides data to a calendar application.
 You want some users to be able to edit items on the calendar, others to only be able to read them, and others to be able to both read and write to calendar items.
 To do this, you create two scopes for your API: one that authorizes write access (`write:appointments`) and one that authorizes read-only access (`read:appointments`).

 Now, when an app calls your API, it will specify the scope it needs in its request.
-The app may request read access by including `read:appointments` in its scope, write access by including `write:appointments` in its scope, or both read and write access by including both `read:appointments` and `write:appointments` in its scope.
+The app may request read access by including the `read:appointments` scope in its request, write access by including the `write:appointments` scope in its request, or both read and write access by including both the `read:appointments` and `write:appointments` scopes in its request.

 For an example showing how to request custom API access for your application, see [Sample Use Cases: Scopes and Claims](/scopes/current/sample-use-cases#request-custom-API-access).